HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 ```

 ### Authorization with SMART Scopes
-SMART Web Messaging enables capabilities that can be authorized via
-[OAuth scopes], within the `messaging/` category.
-Authorization is at the level
-of message groups (e.g., `messaging/ui`) rather than specific messages (e.g.,
-`launchActivity`).
-For example, a SMART app that performs dosage adjustments to
-in-progress orders might request the following scopes:
+SMART Web Messaging enables capabilities that can be authorized via [OAuth scopes], within the `messaging/` category.
+Authorization is at the level of specific messages (e.g., `ui.launchActivity`).
+For example, a SMART app that performs dosage adjustments to in-progress orders might request the following scopes:

-* `patient/MedicationRequest.read`: enable access to existing prescribed medications
+* `patient/MedicationRequest.read`: enable read access to medication prescriptions
+* `patient/MedicationRequest.update`: enable update access to medication prescriptions
-* `messaging/scratchpad`: enable access to draft orders (including meds) on the EHR scratchpad
+* `messaging/ui.update`: enable access to draft orders (including meds)
-* `messaging/ui`: enable access to EHR navigation (e.g., to signal when the app is "done")
+* `messaging/ui.done`: enable signaling when the app is "done"

 At the time of launch, the app receives a `smart_web_messaging_handle` alongside
 the [OAuth] `access_token`.
 This `smart_web_messaging_handle` is used to